Public sector experience and capability

 Our team is a dynamic blend of specialists who are all guided by three core values that inform the way we treat each other, with with clients, and operate as an agency: Curiosity, Collaboration and Growth.
 We also share one common trait: a relentless passion for our work and its effectiveness for our clients.

-From research design to reporting, our team evaluate step and milestone to ensure the are aligned to deliver insights that are not only easy to digest, but will engage stakeholders and empower them to drive positive change.
-This commitment was most recently recognised at the 2023 REAWARDS where Perceptive won five awards, including the top award for Insights Communication.
+From research design to reporting, our team evaluate every step and milestone to ensure they are aligned to deliver insights that are not only easy to digest, but will engage stakeholders and empower them to drive positive change.
+This commitment was has been consistently recognised at the Research Effectiveness Awards, which celebrate the most impactful research across New Zealand.
+In the last three rounds, Perceptive has won a total of seven gold awards and three silver awards across numerous categories, including the top award for Insights Communication.

 Data security is paramount in today’s digital ecosystem.
 That’s why we are proud to be an ISO27001 accredited organisation, adhering to the highest global standards for information security management.
 Our certification provides our clients with the assurance that their data remains protected at all times.

-We are also a member and platinum partner of the Research Association New Zealand (RANZ) and our General Manager, Oliver Allen, is a member of the RANZ Board of Directors.
+We are also a member and platinum partner of the Research Association New Zealand (RANZ).
 Our clients, therefore, have peace of mind that Perceptive is part of an expert community and is accountable to the highest professional and ethical standards.

 We have expertise in: